Facebook to Offer Users New Way to Insult Friends and Family

 The new button will likely cause some consternation among other users, as not everyone is as enthusiastic about the prospect of a dislike button.

-“When people don’t like my posts now, they just ignore them and I can tell myself that they just didn’t see it in their news feed,” said Jonathan, a Facebook user in Omaha.
-“A dislike button—that may just remove the security of that denial.”
+“When people don’t like my posts now, they ignore them and I can tell myself that they just didn’t see it in their news feed,” said Jonathan, a Facebook user in Omaha.
+“A dislike button—that may just remove the security blanket of my denial.”

 “The sooner they get this button up, the better,” Clarissa added.
-“Because my friend’s younger sister is in a coma right now, and this maudlin shit is really messing with my news feed.
+“Because my friend’s younger sister is in a coma right now, and all this maudlin shit from her is really messing with my news feed.
 Oh, and I really hate hashtags like #prayforsarah.
-Because for the last fucking time: capitalize the first letter of each new word in a hashtag!”
+Because for the last fucking time: capitalize the first letter of each new word in a hashtag!
+Best believe that shit is getting disliked.”